 One of his most memorable moments was on September 13, 1944, when his crew was chosen to fire rounds into Germany using their 3” towed gun.
 These were the first rounds fired by the 90th Division and XX Corps into Germany and believed to be the first rounds to fall into Germany from troops of the Third Army.

-Joe returned home to Muncie and he and Catherine had two sons, Danny born in 1947 and Dennis born in 1951.
+Joe returned home to Muncie and he and Catherine had two sons, Danny born in 1947 and Dennis in 1951.
 Sadly, Danny passed away in 2010.
 Joe had returned to the service station business as an operator and eventually purchased his own station in 1955.
-He operated the station until 1974, when he went to work in the audit department of a local bank.
-He later worked for General Motors in Muncie and Marion, IN and retired from the GM truck and bus plant in Ft.
-Wayne, IN on March 1,1993.
+He operated the station until 1974, when he went to work in the audit department at First Merchant Bank.
+He later worked for General Motors in Muncie and Marion, IN, and retired from the GM truck and bus plant in Ft.
+Wayne, IN, on March 1,1993.

 Joe’s mother kept all of his letters and many other mementos from his time in the service in a large album.
 The album was beginning to show its age and Joe and Catherine decided to donate everything to Ball State University in Muncie.
 Ball State University painstakingly digitized them and posted them on the internet.
 You can see the entire collection at the following link:

 Joe and Catherine celebrated their 68th wedding anniversary on April, 11, 2011.
 We would like to thank Joe for his service to the country and wish both he and Catherine a continued long and happy life together.

 We are sad to announce the passing of Joe on July 22, 2019.
 He was buried at Elm Ridge Cemetery in Muncie.

 We want to thank Ball State University for the use of the WWII images in this tribute.